Tag Archives: local seo services

 Although Bing’s new partnerships look promising for the search engine, getting people to switch from Google to Bing is a tough job.
 Which search engine do you use?
 Do Bing’s recent attempts to better its service entice you to switch from Google to Bing?

-Google shoppingSoon, online retailers will have to pay in order to have their products displayed on Google Shopping.
+google shoppingSoon, online retailers will have to pay in order to have their products displayed on Google Shopping.
 Currently, retailers can provide information to Google about their products and have them displayed on the site for free.
 However, Google has made the decision to begin charging for its product listings.

 The listings will also be displayed differently after Google begins charging for the service.
 Currently, when someone searches for a certain product, such as “vacuum cleaner,” the top five most popular vacuum cleaners from the shopping page are displayed under a few organic listings on the results page.
 After the change, those links will begin to appear above the main search results with images of what Google thinks are the most relevant products on the Google Shopping site.